tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/introduction-to-components.md

 ## Overview
 Components are collections of data that make up dashboards.
-All components, with the exception of map layers components, contain statistical data that can be displayed in a chart or graphical form.
+All components, with the exception of map layer components, contain statistical data that can be displayed in a chart or graphical form.
 Components can also optionally contain geographical and historical data.

 ### Map Layers
 Map layer components are components that only contain geographical data.
 As mentioned in the previous section, map layer components are aggregated and displayed in the map layers dashboard.